tfha/syntetic_rock_joint_generation_for_ml/.github/copilot_instructions.md

 - Functions that are only used by other functions should have an underscore as the first character in the name
 - Constants names should use capital letters
 - Write code with a maximum of 88 characters on each line.

+### General principles for machine learning development

+- Use sound principles for MLOps, such as reproducibility, versioning, and modularity
+- The main principle should be to develop code that is easy to protoype and run locally, but is then easy to run in a cloud environment, predominantly using Azure ML

 ### Python code - special principles